Hydrolysis and Buffers, take 2

 In this part of the experiment you will test several different salt solutions (in a spot plate) with pH paper determine their acidity or basicity and then determine which solution is which.

-Re-read section 16.9 in your text and your lecture notes on hydrolysis to prepare you for the experiment.
+Re-read section in your text about hydrolysis and your lecture notes on hydrolysis to prepare you for the experiment.

 Buffers